anderkve/pygptreeo/README.md

 order, so it needs fewer data points to fit when the target really does decompose this way. `order` sets the highest interaction order (1 for main effects only, 2 to add pairwise terms) and `base` (`"rbf"` or `"matern"`) sets its smoothness.
-The catch-all soaks up whatever is left, so there is no harm in using this kernel when the target has no additive structure.
-Hyperparameters are tuned per leaf by marginal-likelihood maximisation.
+The catch-all soaks up whatever is left.
+So even when the target has no additive structure, there is typically little harm in using this kernel beyon the increased run time from fitting more hyperparameters.
+The hyperparameters are tuned per leaf by marginal-likelihood maximisation.

 Other options: